NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 **Extra tip** - If you want do embed outside of a post, use the following code on your template:
 `<?php echo do_shortcode('[timeline src="Your source url here"]'); ?>`

 Alternatively, you can use the TinyMCE button to create your own shortcode as well.

 == Changelog ==
 The most up to date change log for TimelineJS itself can be found at https://github.com/NUKnightLab/TimelineJS/blob/master/CHANGELOG

+= 3.3.10.0 =
+* Major update: this plugin now supports the TimelineJS3 rewrite.
+To preserve backwards compatibility, you must include this in your shortcode to use the new version of Timeline: `version="timeline3"`.
+This will be done automatically if you use the "Add Timeline" button in the editing interface.

 = 2.35.6.0 =
 * Revert animation changes introduced in 2.35.5